When is nonreciprocity relevant?: Nonreciprocally coupled fields with random perturbation

 Now that the critical behavior of $\langle \cO_{L}(\bx,t) \cO_p(\bx',t') \rangle_0$ is determined, we deduce the scaling of $\overline{\delta \langle\cO_L(\bx,t)\rangle^2}$ using \eqref{eq:variance_deviation_nonrec_nonrec_random} as

 Comparing the standard deviation of the correction to the unperturbed order parameter, we find the disorder to be relevant if $\nu d<2$, which corresponds to the standard Harris criterion.
 Note that our computation can be straightforwardly generalized to an $O(N)$ model, in which each field is replaced by a vector with $N$ components.
-The derivation is analogous and leads to the same result.
+Promoting the fields to $N$-dimensional vectors and the products in $\mathcal{O}_L$ and $\mathcal{O}_P$ to scalar products, the same derivation carries through and leads to the same result.